ralphtheninja/lib-flat-tree/README.md

 ### `int64_t lft_right_child(int64_t index);`

 Returns the index of the right child.
+Returns `-1` if `index` is even, i.e. if the element is a leaf.

 ### `int64_t lft_right_child_2(int64_t index, int64_t depth);`